daresnick/Data-Science-Projects/README.md

 #### Repos for current and past projects

-*Econometrics* -- 2 projects using R for financial data analysis
+*Econometrics* -- 2 projects for financial and portfolio data analysis using R

 *Featured Projects* -- Reducing Traffic Mortality Analysis in the US using Python